cilliagustin/projectportfolio3/README.md

 This function can be triggered at any point in the application.
 In any input, the user can enter "exit" to activate this function.
 When this happens, it displays an inpout that asks the user to confirm they want to exit.

 If they write "yes", a text (using the typewriter function) will inform the user that the app is closing and then the app is closed.
 On the other hand, if the user enters "no," a break will be executed and the user will be taken back to the previous input they were.

+#### Wrong input function
+This function is triggered whenever a user writes an invalid input.
+When this happens, this function will take that answer as a parameter and print: "Wrong command:" (in red using colorama), the wrong input (in yellow), and it will ask the user to enter a valid command.

 ### Features Left to Implement
     have ideas on what you'd like to add in the future? add them here!! assessors LOVE seeing future concepts!